 ABOUT THE AUSSIEDOODLE

 The Aussiedoodle is a mix between an Australian Shepherd and a Standard Poodle.
-Aussiedoodles are a very intelligent, lovable, and energetic breed.
-We currently raise F1 and F1B Standard and Mini size Aussiedoodles.
+Aussiedoodles are a very intelligent, lovable, and energetic breed. *WAITLIST UNAVAILABLE*

-Our Aussiedoodles can have a straight, wavy, or curly coat depending on the generation and parents used.
-Our Aussiedoodles tend to shed very little if any at all.
-Our F1B Aussiedoodles are recommended for those with mild pet allergies.
+Aussiedoodles can have a straight, wavy, or curly coat depending on the generation and parents used.
+Most Aussiedoodles tend to shed very little if any at all (straighter coats can be prone to more shedding).
+An F1B or higher generation Aussiedoodle is recommended for those with mild pet allergies.

 The Aussiedoodle coat will require frequent brushing when grown out and is fairly easy to maintain when trimmed.
 An Aussiedoodle's coat is different than a double coated dog and can be shaved without damaging the hair.
 We recommend daily brushing and professional grooming every 6-8 weeks to avoid tangles and matting.

 Aussiedoodles come in a variety of colors.
 We focus mainly on Blue Merle, Chocolate Merle, Chocolate Tri, and Black Tri.
 Aussiedoodles can have Blue, Green, or Brown eyes, even a mixture of these.
 All of our Aussiedoodle tails are left natural, just how nature intended!
 Please see our DOODLE COLORS page for more info on different coloration and patterns.

 Our Standard Aussiedoodles generally range from 19-24 inches at the shoulder and can weigh between 30-50+ pounds.
 Females tend to be smaller than males.